 Overwintering Poinsettias - Wait!
 Don't Throw It Away.

-Have you ever struggled with the idea of tossing those holiday poinsettias?
-They may not look so lush and robust when February rolls around.
-However, overwintering poinsettias is a real possibility - with some care.
+Have you ever felt hesitant about tossing your holiday poinsettias into the rubbish bin?
+They may not look lush and robust when February rolls around.
+But overwintering poinsettias is possible—with some time and care.

 After the close of the 2014 holiday season, when the last of our decorations had been stashed in the garage and the dried up wreath tossed into the yard waste bin, the only token of Christmas which remained was our poinsettia.
 And it was thriving.
 Why throw it out just yet?

 February rolled around, and even though the poinsettia's red bracts began to fade and drop, it still continued to be in good health.
 Hmm, I thought, maybe, just maybe, we could keep it going until next Christmas.
 If we take good care of our poinsettia, won't the red bracts just magically reappear right after Thanksgiving?

 So I did some research.
 With some care, not much at first, overwintering poinsettias to the next Christmas is doable.